flocasts/nestjs-sqs-microservice/README.md

 #### Standalone Microservice Applications

-Sometimes you do just need a microservice, though, and here's what that looks like:
+Sometimes you do just need a microservice though, and here's what that looks like:

 ```typescript
 import { NestFactory } from '@nestjs/core';